TechForUK/my_eu/README.md

 - about page needs updating with licenses
 - anywhere to source images for the popups?
 - prettier pop-ups
-  - different pop-ups for different data sources?
+  - there are now different pop-ups for different data sources - add pop-ups for more data sources
 - idea: zoom in when a region is clicked
 - idea: see what it looks like with marker clustering
   - also https://github.com/googlemaps/js-rich-marker ?
 - social media buttons
+  - tweet the 'lead' paragraphs in the pop-ups?
+- fix bug with enter key handling in the search box (see comments in `setUpSearchBox`)
+- refactor map.js --- it is getting quite large now
 - add creative europe data

 ## Deployment

+The static website is deployed to Google Cloud Storage behind CloudFlare for SSL.
 To deploy:

 1. You need to be granted write access to the Google Cloud Storage bucket that hosts the website.